XOOMAR

 That sentence captures Omen AI’s wedge.
 The company is not pitching coolant as a science project.
 It is pitching visibility into a failure mode that can sit out of sight until it becomes an uptime event.

-For more XOOMAR coverage of AI infrastructure pressure points, see AI Data Centers Send RAM Prices Into a 4X Shock for PCs and AI Data Centers Turn RAM Prices Against Cheap New PCs.
+For more XOOMAR coverage of AI infrastructure pressure points, see AI Data Centers Send RAM Prices Into a 4X Shock for PCs, AI Data Centers Turn RAM Prices Against Cheap New PCs, and Apple RAM shortage.

 Why did investors put $31 million into a tiny spectrometer?